GrayHatGuy/dockery/README.md

 ### Description
 The following scripts automate routine tasks associated with docker composition and container devlepment.
 Basically they are transcribed from a docker cheat sheet I have been compiling.
 The intent of this repo is to provide a controlled list of docker shortcuts for community use.

-_If you have a suggestion commit the revisions to the repo and submit a push request for review._
+_If you have suggestions for improvements commit your revisions to the repo and submit a push request for review and incorporation._

 Scripts that _**REMOVE DATA**_ are: _dcl.sh drm.sh_ and _dqd.sh_.
 Images and routes **WILL** be backed up volume information _**WILL NOT**_.
 To manually backup any critical volume data use these commands: